 - Cloud-enabled protocol stack, to gain flexibility in the orchestration of virtualized functions

-The devised 5G-MoNArch architecture will be deployed in two test beds: the sea port, representing a vertical industry use case, and the touristic city, representing a mobile broadband deployment.
+The devised 5G-MoNArch architecture will be deployed in two test beds: the Smart Sea Port, representing a vertical industry use case, and the Touristic City, representing a media and entertainment use case.
 For each test bed, 5G-MoNArch will instantiate the architecture and complement it with a use case specific functionality – the two functional innovations of 5G-MoNArch:

-- Resource elasticity, to make an efficient use of the resources in the touristic city
+- Resource elasticity, to make an efficient use of the resources in the Touristic City; the corresponding innovations are worked out in work package 4.

 With this approach, 5G-MoNArch has a very high potential for commercial impact, including new or enhanced products such as orchestrators or edge-cloud Radio Access Networks (RAN), novel services for vertical industries that are enabled through network slicing, or even opportunities for new business concepts and market players in the area of mobile communications.